BOWL2RECIPE/Bowl2Recipe/README.md

 Future enhacements:

     Search for the recipe using recipe image.
-(Build phase) Make the URL clickable.
-(Build phase)
+(Completed) Make the URL clickable.
+(Completed)